Menezess42/vaultSeer/README.md

 ## 🧠 Project Philosophy

-VaultSeer works as a librarian in a dwarven fortress: it does not provide final answers, but rather points to the most relevant documents from your knowledge vaults, helping reinforce understanding through active retrieval.
+VaultSeer works as a librarian in a fortress: it does not provide final answers, but rather points to the most relevant documents from your knowledge vaults, helping reinforce understanding through active retrieval.

 Initially, VaultSeer will: